-We recognized other income (expense), net, of (\$6.0 million) and \$3.3 million during 2021 and 2020, respectively.
+We recognized other income (expense), net, of \$22.7 million and (\$6.0 million) during 2022 and 2021, respectively.

-Income tax benefit
+Income tax benefit (expense)

-We recognized income tax benefit of \$177.2 million and \$265.1 million during 2021 and 2020, respectively.
+We recognized income tax benefit (expense) of (\$200.3 million) and \$177.2 million during 2022 and 2021, respectively.

-The income tax benefit during 2021 differs from the expected income tax expense of \$2,635.6 million (based on the U.K. statutory income tax rate of 19.0%), primarily due to the positive impact of (i) the non-taxable gain associated with the U.K. JV Transaction and (b) an increase in deferred tax assets in the U.K. due to an enacted change in tax law.
+The income tax expense during 2022 differs from the expected income tax expense of \$508.1 million (based on the U.K. statutory income tax rate of 19.0%), primarily due to the positive impact of (i) non-deductible or non-taxable foreign currency exchange results and (ii) certain permanent differences between the financial and tax accounting treatment of items associated with investments in subsidiaries and affiliates.
+This positive impact was partially offset by the negative impact of (a) international rate differences and (b) non-deductible or non-taxable interest and other expenses.

-The income tax benefit during 2020 differs from the expected income tax benefit of \$353.2 million (based on the U.K. statutory income tax rate of 19.0%), primarily due to the net negative impact of (i) non-deductible or non-taxable foreign currency exchange results and (ii) certain permanent differences between the financial and tax accounting treatment of items associated with investments in subsidiaries.
-The negative impact of these items was partially offset by the net positive impact of (a) the recognition of previously unrecognized tax benefits and (b) an increase in deferred tax assets in the U.K. due to an enacted change in tax law.
+The income tax benefit during 2021 differs from the expected income tax expense of \$2,635.6 million (based on the U.K. statutory income tax rate of 19.0%), primarily due to the positive impact of (i) the non-taxable gain associated with the U.K. JV Transaction and (ii) an increase in deferred tax assets in the U.K. due to an enacted change in tax law.